Pleb5/satshoot/apps/satshoot/src/__tests__/smoke/ecash.md

 -   User should see a decrease in balance if wallet contains any spent or duplicate proofs
 -   Otherwise it should remain same

-## ST006
+## ST008

 ### Title

-Withdraw amount from wallet
+Backup wallet along with tokens in a local file

 ### Preconditions:

--   Successfully completed ST004
+-   Successfully completed ST007

 ### Test Steps:

--   Withdraw some amount from user1
--   Withdraw some amount from user2
+-   Click Backup button

 ### Expected Result:

--   Both withdrawals should be succeeded
--   User's ecash wallet should reduce the balance by the sum of withdrawal amount + fee
--   Withdrawal amount should be reflected in user's lightning wallet
+-   It should save a json file to local drive

+## ST008

+### Title

+Recover backup

+### Preconditions:

+-   Successfully completed ST008

+### Test Steps:

+-   Click Recover button
+-   Choose a backup file

+### Expected Result:

+-   It should successfully recover the wallet, include missing tokens, and discard spent